 To Alice, Is there such a thing as GOOD stress? signed, frustrated

-Regardless of the type of stress, the brain detects a threat from an external stimulus — whether that’s a difficult exam or an angry dog — and activates a stress response, enabling a surge of hormones designed to increase heart rate and blood pressure.
+Regardless of the type of stress, the brain will detect a threat from an external stimulus (whether that’s a difficult exam or an angry dog) and activate a stress response, enabling a surge of hormones that will increase heart rate and blood pressure.
 Once the threat is gone, the heart rate, blood pressure, and hormones return to their previous state, calming the body down.
 In terms of evolution, this “fight or flight” (and sometimes “freeze”) response serves as a protective survival tactic in all animals, with the brain signaling other parts of the body to act.

 Can’t find information on the site about your health concern or issue?